Risclover/Muse/README.md

 # A Tribute to Muse
 03/01/2022 - This page - titled "A Tribute to Muse" - was my very first time using JavaScript on my own.
-Although it isn't anything extraordinary, it helped enhance my page a little bit in ways that are listed under the (Updated Features)[#updated-features] section.
+Although it isn't anything extraordinary, it helped enhance my page a little bit in ways that are listed under the [Updated Features](#updated-features) section.